The world’s largest exporter, China’s Top Trading Partners

 At 4.8%, a much smaller portion of Chinese exports were bought by African importers.

-Below is a list showcasing 15 of China’s top import partners, countries that imported the most Chinese shipments by dollar value during 2015.
+Below is a list showcasing 15 of China’s top trading partners in terms of export sales.
+That is, these countries imported the most Chinese shipments by dollar value during 2015.
 Also shown is each import country’s percentage of total Chinese exports.

 - United States: US$410.8 billion (18% of total China exports)